 How far is New Zealand from Australia?

 New Zealand is not physically a part of Australia but separated from Australia by the Tasman Sea.
 The distance between Australia and New Zealand is approximately 1,500km (932 miles) at the closest point between the Australian island state of Tasmania and New Zealand’s South Island.

 That’s rather a long way to swim but as it turns out, it can be paddled.
 In fact, intrepid adventurers have been rowing across the Tasman since 1977, not always successfully we might add.
-The most recent crossing was in July 2018 by Kiwi adventurer, Scott Donaldson who, on his second attempt, became the first person to kayak solo across the Tasman.
+The first person to successfully solo kayak between the two countries was kiwi adventurer, Scott Donaldson who, on his second attempt, became the first person to kayak solo across the Tasman in 2018.
 He spent 62 days at sea and covered 2,200 km (1,367 miles) paddling from Coffs Harbour on Australia’s east coast to Taranaki on the west coast of New Zealand’s North Island.
 You can read more about his epic adventure here.